2022

 Project Title Principal Investigator(s) Institution(s) and Partner(s) Funder(s) Status

-Sharing of Military Veterans' Mental Health Data Across Canada: A Scoping Review Abraham Rudnick, MD, PhD Dalhousie University, Nova Scotia Health Authority-Operational Stress Injury Clinic True Patriot Love Completed
+Sharing of Military Veterans' Mental Health Data Across Canada: A Scoping Review Abraham Rudnick, MD, PhD Dalhousie University, Nova Scotia Health Authority-Operational Stress Injury Clinic True Patriot Love Foundation Completed

 Project Description